 from __future__ import annotations

-from typing import Any, Sequence, Literal, Tuple, Callable, Optional, Type
+from typing import Any, Sequence, Literal, Tuple, Callable, Optional, Type, cast

 from warnings import warn